AaronRMartinez/Active-Directory-Home-Lab/README.md

 **Utilized Oracle VM VirtualBox with both Windows Server and Windows 10 ISO files to install and configure Active Directory (AD), practicing common Group Policy configurations and administrative tasks.**

+Used Oracle VM VirtualBox to run virtual machines for both Windows Server and Windows 10 operating systems.
+Once set up,

 ## Tools

 **Oracle VM VirtualBox:** Used to virtualize both a Window Server operating system and a Windows 10 operating system as a guest machine